 “Pardon me,” the copywriter would weep.

-In 2021, Good Design = Good SEO
+Since 2021 and Moving Forward, Good Design = Good SEO

 But now, Google has told us that the Page Experience Update looks at the following things as experience signals: